 Most applicants take the EPPP in the office of a professional testing provider, usually held in larger cities.
-The format is usually computer-generated; however, scores are not immediately available.
 Applicants must get approval by the state licensing board to take the test, make the appointment, and then wait to receive scores.
 The ASPPB Score Transfer Service maintains a permanent record of EPPP scores and, at a candidate's request, the service will report the candidate's EPPP score to the licensing board of another state or province in which the candidate seeks licensure or certification.